zioDocker/DockerDevelopmentOnMac/README.md

 This repo has the purpose to start NFS on Mac OS, in order to use it with Docker for Mac and speed up the filesystem.

-This scipt is inspired from this [gist repo](https://gist.github.com/seanhandley/7dad300420e5f8f02e7243b7651c6657#file-setup_native_nfs_docker_osx-sh).
+This scipt is inspired from this [gist repo](https://gist.github.com/seanhandley/7dad300420e5f8f02e7243b7651c6657#file-setup_native_nfs_docker_osx-sh) and is resuming the solution coming from [this discussion](https://github.com/docker/for-mac/issues/1592)

 ## How use it
 clone this repo in your future project: